emilydang14/tic-tac-toe/README.md

 # TIC TAC TOE

 ## Introduction
 Simple original Tic Tac Toe 3x3 game was built using React Js.
-The game is good practice for building a game programming mindset as well as get familiar with using state and props concept in React.
+The game is good practice for building a mindset on how to develop a game as well as get familiar with using state and props concept in React.

 ## Technology used:
   - React Js: React Hook